Homeland: A True Portrayal of Mental Illness

 That is what makes Carrie’s character in Homeland so thrilling and adds to the dramatic tension.
 She is in, perhaps, the highest stress job there is, yet she carries it off (no pun intended), brilliantly, either in spite of, or because of, her mental illness.
-In fact it’s hard to tell what aspects of Carrie’s mercurial behavior are due to her bipolar disorder and what is inherent in her personality, which is often the case in real-life instances of bipolar disorder.
+In fact, it’s hard to tell what aspects of Carrie’s mercurial behavior are due to her bipolar disorder and what is inherent in her personality, which is often the case in real-life instances of bipolar disorder.

 Another quality of Carrie is her keen intuition and unshakable belief in her own views of the espionage landscape.
-(As we learn in season one she is right about Brody, the ostensible returning war hero turned congressman, having been “turned by the enemy.”)
+(As we learn in Season 1, she is right about Brody, the ostensible returning war hero turned congressman, having been “turned by the enemy.”)
 Is this incorrigible confidence the delusional conviction of her bipolar disorder or belief in her intellectual acumen?
 And then there is her self-centered nature, which leads her to perceive anyone who disagrees with her, as an implacable foe.
-Carrie also engages in irrational denial such when she abandons her baby daughter and saddles her sister with the responsibility of caring for her, so she can return to active duty in Afghanistan.
+Carrie also engages in irrational denial, such as when she abandons her baby daughter and saddles her sister with the responsibility of caring for her, so she can return to active duty in Afghanistan.
 Is this narcissism part of her character or bipolar megalomania?

 Carrie seems to create conflict wherever she goes (another characteristic of bipolar disorder).
 However, despite this ostensibly maladaptive and self-defeating behavior, she is extremely successful.
-In fact she may be an espionage genius.
+In fact, she may be an espionage genius.
 Immense talent and creative energy is another quality commonly found in people with bipolar disorder.
 These can be used productively provided that their illness does not interfere and if they receive effective treatment such as is the case with my good friend and colleague Kay Jamison, the esteemed writer and psychologist.
 In the absence of good treatment, a person with bipolar disorder may soar to creative heights and then go off the rails and self destruct, either in a chaotic mania or devastating depression, as was the case with the poet George Gordon (Lord) Byron and the actress Patty Duke among others.

-What makes Homeland work so well in terms of its psychiatric realism, is that Carrie’s illness is an aspect of her character and a realistic part of the story, rather than her illness being the story and inaccurately portrayed.
-This works because in real life people, who suffer from mental illnesses like bipolar disorder, can and do lead lives that are normal and productive, rather than sensationalized and distorted.
+What makes Homeland work so well in terms of its psychiatric realism is that Carrie’s illness is an aspect of her character and a realistic part of the story, rather than her illness being the story and inaccurately portrayed.
+This works because in real-life people, who suffer from mental illnesses like bipolar disorder, can and do lead lives that are normal and productive, rather than sensationalized and distorted.

 Rumor has it that the idea for Carrie to have bipolar disorder was inspired by the producer’s sibling, who is similarly afflicted.
 If so it's reasonable to speculate that his or her ability to observe bipolar disorder in-vivo enabled him to create a character that was dynamic and interesting from an artistic perspective but also faithful to the clinical reality.
-On both counts Homeland gets it right and we should be immensely grateful.
+On both counts, Homeland gets it right and we should be immensely grateful.